Louisiana Woman Blog

 Roux

-I'm glad you're here and looking forward to adventures in cooking with you while learning more with every delicious recipe post.
-I invite you to have a look around and explore good food, cooking tips, and stories about living in Cajun country.
+I'm glad you're here, and I'm looking forward to cooking adventures with you while learning more with every delicious recipe post.
+I invite you to explore our site and discover good food, cooking tips, and stories about living in Cajun country.
 Enjoy!

 Shrimp